edgebitio/enclaver/README.md

 ## Project State

-Enclaver is currently in alpha and not intended for use in production.
+Enclaver is currently in beta and should be used cautiously in production.
 Enclaver currently only supports [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/); support for Azure Confidential VMs, GCP Confidential VMs, and arbitrary SGX and OP-TEE enclaves is on the roadmap.

  - [Getting started guide](docs/getting-started.md)
  - [Deploy an enclave on AWS](docs/deploy-aws.md)